USEPA/esupy/esupy/census_shp/README.md

 Pre-2015 SHPs [were encoded](https://www.census.gov/programs-surveys/geography/technical-documentation/user-note/special-characters.html) as ISO-8859-1 rather than UTF-8.
 Since UTF-8 is now the default encoding expected by `gpd.read_file()`, reading these pre-2015 SHPs generates a series of "WARNING Failed to decode ... using utf-8 codec" console messages.
 While the [`gpd.read_file()` documentation](https://geopandas.org/en/stable/docs/reference/api/geopandas.read_file.html) indicates that an `encoding` kwarg (e.g., `encoding='iso-8859-1'`) can be passed to `fiona.open()`, attempting to do so currently returns a TypeError.
 As such, please ignore the "WARNING Failed to decode ... using utf-8 codec" messages, since they cannot be suppressed with the `warnings` library.

+# Census Urban and Rural County Populations
+Definitions of Census urban and rural areas (updated decennially) are algorithmic and applied at the block-level, making them difficult to abstract to the county-level.
+Instead of adapting a binary urban/rural classification, we can tabulate urban and rural population percentages within each county.
+However, because urban and rural labels are assigned to blocks, population data at this scale is only avaliable via the decennial Census.
+So when we want to align these county-level percentages with other data, we must rely on the most recent decennial census before them (e.g. 2017 emissions data would rely on a 2010 Census table)